kumiori/paper_JOSS/paper.md

 we are developing a versatile numerical platform poised to revolutionize stability estimation across diverse scientific domains.
 This innovative platform, founded on a robust mathematical backbone, transcends traditional boundaries, making it applicable to fields from quantum mechanics to ecological modeling.
 Its openness and adaptability empower researchers, providing them with a unified solution for stability analysis.
 This tool is not only transparent but also accommodates large-scale computations, ensuring accuracy and reliability.
 Beyond its immediate applications, such as predicting Antarctic ice shelf stability, the platform fosters collaboration through an open-source model.
 With user-friendly interfaces and advanced stability analysis tools, this project signifies a pivotal shift in our ability to understand and analyze the stability of complex systems, impacting both applied and theoretical research.

+State of the Art-Scientific Context:
+Current stability analysis tools lack adaptability and transparency, hindering interdisciplinary research.
+Existing methodologies often address specific domains, leaving a void for a comprehensive platform suitable for ecological modeling, quantum mechanics, and more.

 # Statement of Needs: